alexmacarthur/typeit/README.md

 ```

 ## CodePen Examples
-I have a few CodePen examples that illustrate to do a few interesting implementations of TypeIt.
+I have a few CodePen examples that illustrate how to do some interesting things with TypeIt.

 * [TypeIt as a React Component](https://codepen.io/alexmacarthur/pen/gXNyBJ)
 * [Chained Typing Animations](https://codepen.io/alexmacarthur/pen/MOPQvp)